-The change in gross deferred tax assets, gross deferred tax liabilities, and valuation allowance between fiscal year 2022 and 2021 is primarily due to increases in gross deferred tax assets for outside basis differences of foreign subsidiaries and tax credits, and increases in gross deferred tax liabilities for capital assets.
+The change in gross deferred tax assets, gross deferred tax liabilities, and valuation allowance between fiscal year 2023 and 2022 is primarily due to increases in gross deferred tax assets for outside basis differences of foreign subsidiaries, tax credits, and capitalized research and experimental expenditures.

-The Company previously made an accounting policy election to record deferred taxes related to Global Intangible Low-Taxed Income ("GILTI").
+The Company has an accounting policy election to record deferred taxes related to Global Intangible Low-Taxed Income ("GILTI").

 Realization of the Company's net deferred tax assets is based upon the weighting of available evidence, including such factors as the recent earnings history and expected future taxable income.
-The Company believes it is more likely than not that such deferred tax assets will be realized with the exception of \$308.7 million related to California deferred tax assets.
-At June 26, 2022, the Company continued to record a valuation allowance to offset the entire California deferred tax asset balance due to the single sales factor apportionment resulting in lower taxable income in California.
+The Company believes it is more likely than not that such deferred tax assets will be realized with the exception of \$352.4 million primarily related to California deferred tax assets.
+At June 25, 2023, the Company continued to record a valuation allowance to offset the entire California deferred tax asset balance due to the single sales factor apportionment resulting in lower taxable income in California.

-At June 26, 2022, the Company had federal net operating loss carryforwards of \$16.0 million.
-If not utilized, these losses will begin to expire in fiscal year 2023, and are subject to limitation on their utilization.
+At June 25, 2023, the Company had federal net operating loss carryforwards of \$12.9 million.
+If not utilized, these losses will begin to expire in fiscal year 2024, and are subject to limitation on their utilization.

-At June 26, 2022, the Company had state net operating loss carryforwards of \$144.7 million.
-If not utilized, these losses will begin to expire in fiscal year 2023 and are subject to limitation on their utilization.
+At June 25, 2023, the Company had state net operating loss carryforwards of \$171.4 million.
+If not utilized, these losses will begin to expire in fiscal year 2024, and are subject to limitation on their utilization.